KoalaTeaCode/KTInstagramUIExampleProject/README.md

-*A note: All of the concepts in this post are about creating views programmatically.
+***Note:** All of the concepts in this post are about creating views programmatically.
 I do not use Storyboards at all in my projects and therefore do not create views or layout constraints from the interface builder.*

 Table of Contents:
 - [Intro](#intro)